 New wine into new wineskins

 There’s a parable of Jesus in Matthew that explains how the old and the new are not compatible.
 “And no one pours new wine into old wineskins.
 Otherwise, the wine will burst the skins, and both the wine and the wineskins will be ruined.
-No, they pour new wine into new wineskins” (Matthew 2:22).
+No, they pour new wine into new wineskins” (Luke 5:37-38).
 You see, old wineskins are stretched to their limit each time wine is fermented inside of them.
 Therefore, pouring new wine in stretched wineskins will cause it to burst.
 Now the same goes for you and I when it comes to asking God to bless us while we are still holding on to our past.
 It doesn’t work.
 We have to let go of the old so that the new can take place.

 What is God asking you to let go of today?